thtieig/telegrambot/README.md

 * Clone the repository
 * Make sure Python 3.11+ is installed
+* Make sure the Debian/Linux package `logger` is installed too (if you use the custom startup script that logs automatically)
 * Create a Python virtual environment (recommended for isolation):
     ```bash
     python3 -m venv telegram_bot